Skip to content

 Working towards a specific win rate isn’t only great for determining which of your strategies are performing - it’s also great for your bottom line.

 Remember that not every sales rep will have the same win rate or cold calling success rate.
-Some wins might be more significant than others due to factors outside your control.
+Some wins might be more significant due to factors outside your control.

-With this in mind, are win rates still good sales goals to have?
+With this in mind, are win rates still good sales goals?

 The answer: yes, they are!

-They keep your sales reps focused on their overall goal and can help you improve your sales funnel.
-Ryan adds:
+They keep your sales reps focused on their overall goal and can help you improve your sales funnel

-"From a quota perspective, you've got to make sure you're creating numbers that make your company hit target as part of your quarterly sales goals, and that they are actually attainable."
+“From a quota perspective, you’ve got to make sure you’re creating numbers that make your company hit the target as part of your quarterly sales goals and that they are attainable.”

-"So if you run that math and realize you need a rep to do so many deals, you need to look at if it's really possible."
+“So if you run that math and realise you need a rep to do so many deals, you must look if it’s possible.”

 “If a rep has more than three to four real sales meetings a day to get the number of opportunities or wins they need to satisfy their monthly goal, that’s 80 to 100 meetings a month.”

-"That will max them out, especially if there are 30 cold calls.
-That's a lot of work.
-There's pre-prep and research, and most reps can't handle that unless it's very transactional.
-That's why 50% of reps miss quota.
-It's literally not attainable.
-It's a stretch goal."
+“That will max them out, especially if there are 30 cold calls.
+That’s a lot of work.
+There’s pre-prep and research; most reps can’t handle that unless it’s very transactional.
+That’s why 50% of reps miss quota.
+It’s not attainable.
+It’s a stretch goal.”

 Win rates goal example: